slipstream/cloud-data-volume/README.md

  * `api_secret`: secret value paired with the API key
  * `deployment_id`: identifier for the deployment

-The container will do the following:
+The container will do (ideally) the following:

  * Download the deployment information from the SlipStream server.
  * Extract S3 bucket/object information from deployment.